surgeventures/surgex/README.md

 that contain our bigger and more serious open source efforts.
 Currently, we own the following repos:

 - [Jabbax](https://github.com/surgeventures/jabbax) - JSON API Building Blocks Assembly for Elixir

-## Elixir knowledge base

-Here, we'll maintain Elixir and Phoenix style guides, hints and FAQs to empower our in-house Elixir community and culture.

-*Coming Soon™*.